76057 Judgment and the Rule of Law6cp

 A central tenet of legal systems, founded in common law traditions, is the rule of law.
 Concepts which are foundational to the rule of law include consistency, neutrality and objectivity.
 The materials focus on two essential rule of law principles: the first being that law-making powers are not exercised arbitrarily, and the second that laws sustain a normative order and thereby stability, security and order in a community.
 To maintain normative order, laws must be more than predictable, well-administered and understood by the community.
 They also need to be meaningful and generally accepted by the community.

-The themes with respect to judgment and rule of law are explored through case studies and critical literature.
+The themes with respect to judgment and rule of law are explored through case studies and critical literature, with a focus on race and gender.

 Detailed subject description.